wp-plugins/post-connector/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A WordPress plugin that allows you to easily create related posts that don't lag your server!
+A WordPress plugin that allows you to easily connect posts that don't lag your server!

 == Description ==